jeffpar/pcjs.v1/apps/pcx86/1984/modula2/README.md

 [MS-DOS 3.20 with Microsoft C 4.00](/disks/pcx86/drives/10mb/msdos320-c400-xt3.xml), and then all the Modula-2 installation changes have been overlaid onto it.

+This compiler is also discussed in our "[FantasyLand](/blog/2017/07/03/)" blog post.

 {% include machine.html id="ibm5160-msdos320" %}

 For more classic PC software experiences, see the PCjs collection of [IBM PC Application Demos](/apps/pcx86/).